xiix0/scam/README.md

-You love your home and want it to be beautiful.
+You display the wonderful traits of charm and courtesy.